-Hotels usually charge significantly more than the aforementioned services, and they take longer to deliver the invitation to you.
+Hotels usually charge significantly more than the services mentioned, and they also usually take longer to deliver the invitation to you.

-My suggestion is to grab an invitation from Russia Support or iVisa and just book your itinerary from a hotel.
-It’s faster, cheaper and overall easier.
+My suggestion is to order an invitation directly on this site from our partner agency Russia Support and just book your itinerary from a hotel.
+It’s faster, cheaper and easier.

-Russia Support guarantees the lowest price for an invitation for just £14,90.
+Russia Support guarantees the lowest price for an invitation at just £16.
 Their service is super-easy to use and the form is intuitive and user-friendly.

-Through Russia Support, you can get your invitation letter in a ready-to-print form.
-You can just grab the visa invitation from there and combine it with your other documents during application.
+Through Russia Support, you can get your invitation letter in a ready-to-print form via your e-mail.
+You can just grab the visa invitation from there and combine it with your other documents during the application.

-If you’ve got all your information in order, they will send you a letter of invitation within minutes from applying, though it can take a bit longer during peak hours.
+Provided all your information is in order, they will send you a letter of invitation within minutes of applying, though it can take a bit longer during peak hours.

-Russia Support processes more than a hundred visas daily (132 per day last time I checked) and YOU can be next.
+Russia Support processes more than a hundred visas daily (132 per day last time I checked) and you can trust them.